-The Office of the Dean of Students administers the Code of Student Conduct and Conduct Process for LMU.
-Incident Reports and Complaints about potential violations of The Code as well as any inquiries concerning the overall conduct process should be directed to the Office of the Dean of Students.
-This office is located on the 2nd floor of the Whitford-DAR building.
+The Office of the Vice President & Dean of Enrollment & Student Affairs oversees the Director of Student Conduct & Community Standards, and has ultimate oversight of the Code of Student Conduct and Conduct Process for LMU.
+Incident Reports and Complaints about potential violations of The Code as well as any inquiries concerning the overall conduct process should be first directed to the Director of Student Conduct and Community Standards.
+This Office of the Vice President & Dean of Enrollment & Student Affairs is located in Grant Lee.